Laurea, Sapienza University of Rome, 2005

 Ph.D., Sapienza University of Rome, 2015

-Nicola Petrocchi, Ph.D, Psy.D, is a licensed CBT psychotherapist based in Rome who has been teaching at JCU since 2015.
-During her international Ph.D in Psychology and Social Neuroscience, she spent one year as a visiting scholar at Boston University in the lab of Prof. Stefan Hofmann, where she conducted research on the effect of Loving Kindness Meditation (LKM) on dysthymic patients.
-She completed a Postdoctoral Fellowship at the Neuroimaging Laboratory, Fondazione Santa Lucia (Rome).
-She has been the director of the Psycho-social Center for immigrants and refugees of the Identification and Expulsion Centre, Rome (C.I.E. of Ponte Galeria), and is now Clinical Advisor of several Psycho-social Services of Cooperativa Sociale AUXILIUM.
+During her international Ph.D. in Psychology and Social Neuroscience, she spent one year as a visiting scholar at Boston University in the lab of Prof. Stefan Hofmann, conducting research on the effects of Loving Kindness Meditation (LKM) on dysthymic patients.
+She then completed a Postdoctoral Fellowship at the Neuroimaging Laboratory, Fondazione Santa Lucia (Rome).
+Prof. Petrocchi has also served as Director of the Psycho-social Center for Immigrants and Refugees at the Identification Centre in Rome and as Clinical Advisor for several psycho-social services of Cooperativa Sociale AUXILIUM.
+After more than 12 years of direct training and supervision with Prof. Paul Gilbert, she is now an accredited Compassion Focused Therapy (CFT) therapist and trainer in Italy and across Europe.
+She is the Founder and Director of Compassionate Mind Italia, the Italian association dedicated to the research, training, and dissemination of CFT.
+She translated into Italian and edited Paul Gilbert’s Compassion Focused Therapy: Distinctive Features (Franco Angeli).